 Paternity Leave and Pay

-When you take time off because your partner is having a baby, or you are adopting a child or having a baby through surrogacy, you may be eligible for one or two weeks of paternity leave and to receive Statutory Paternity Pay (SPP).
+When you take time off because your partner is having a baby, or you are adopting a child or having a baby through surrogacy, you may be eligible for one or two weeks of paternity leave and /or be eligible to receive Statutory Paternity Pay (SPP).

 A quick and easy way to know if you are eligible for leave and pay is to use the Government calculator.